joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/accessing-shader-metadata.md

-When you create a Shader instance and link it to a Pixel Bender shader, a ShaderData object containing data about the shader is created and stored in the Shader object’s `data` property.
-The ShaderData class doesn’t define any properties of its own.
+When you create a Shader instance and link it to a Pixel Bender shader, a ShaderData object containing data about the shader is created and stored in the Shader object's `data` property.
+The ShaderData class doesn't define any properties of its own.
 However, at run time a property is dynamically added to the ShaderData object for each metadata value defined in the shader source code.
 The name given to each property is the same as the name specified in the